-This guide is intended to provide a brief overview of and resources about Generative Artificial Intelligence, and Large Language Models, in particular ChatGPT.
-It is not a list of best practices for using these tools but should be used as a starting point for conversations about how these tools.
+This guide is intended to provide a brief overview of, and resources about, Generative Artificial Intelligence and Large Language Models.
+It is not a list of best practices but can be used as a starting point for conversations about these tools.

 The answer to how ChatGPT works is in its name, specifically GPT, or Generative Pre-trained Transformer.